As an Amazon Associate, I earn from qualifying purchases.

 True strawberry season, where local berries are ripe, juicy, and amazing, is so very short.
 They’re not the sad berries that come in plastic from your grocery store.
 I’m talking about the berries that taste like summer.

-This post has a kitchen hack in it that you won’t find anywhere else!
+And because I love you, this post has a kitchen hack in it that you won’t find anywhere else!
 It cuts down on time and helps you freeze more berries at once, and is perfect for anyone with a small freezer.

 How to Freeze Strawberries